Skip to main content

 Balz says, “They’ll eat nearly half their body weight in food scraps.”

-Step 2: Select the right bin
+Step 2: Select your bin

-So that you don't have to bring your food scraps outside every time you make a meal, you can use a special countertop compost bin, or simply stick with a stainless steel bowl, a bucket, or a small trash can to contain the scraps temporarily until you empty it into your outdoor composter.
-A big rule of thumb for inside is to make sure you have some sort of covering or lid for the bin to contain any odors and prevent a fruit fly infestation.
+So that you don't have to bring your food scraps outside every time you make a meal, you can use a countertop compost bin or simply stick with a stainless-steel bowl, a bucket, or a small trash can to contain the scraps temporarily until you empty it into your outdoor composter.

 Step 3: Compile your materials

 Striking the balance of green and brown matter is what makes a successful compost pile.
-Balz says, “The biggest mistake that people make is that they don’t balance their food scraps [green matter] with brown material like leaves.”
+Balz says, “The biggest mistake people make is that they don’t balance their food scraps [green matter] with brown material like leaves.”

 • Fruit and vegetable scraps